ioccc-src/temp-test-ioccc/2015/endoh3/README.md

 ### One more thing

-Note: the program writes a gzipped tarball to stdout.
+Note: the program writes a binary file to stdout.

     short main[]={5568,1,-30460,12,2782,0,-29921,2056,-4864,6873,770,30054,11886,
     24948,114,21716,-28851,14043,-8944,32691,-16187,-12247,22692,-9781,-20403,